 Looking for a new professional development opportunity?
 Tune in to this series of free video chats with Brookes authors, renowned experts on inclusive education, early childhood, and communication and language development.
 These brief, informal chats are a great chance to get tips and guidance from the experts on the topics you care about the most.

 Current and up-to-date Early Childhood news items will be posted below.
-Please check back frequently as news items will change on a weekly if not daily basis!
+Please check back frequently as news items will change as they become available.

 From Katherine Clark, 5th District of Massachusetts.